Recovery efforts led by students and faculty continue as Puerto Rican students stuck on island return

 During the aftermath of the storm, the university worked with 18 students stuck in Puerto Rico to try to find them a way out.

-Felicia Knaul, director of Public Health Sciences at the Miller School of Medicine, initially reached out to Vice President of Student Affairs Patricia Whitely about bringing remaining UM students back on a Caribbean cruise ship delivering supplies to those in affected areas.
+Felicia Knaul, UM’s first lady, director of the University’s Institute for Advanced Study for the Americas and professor in the Department of Public Health Sciences at the Miller School of Medicine, initially reached out to Vice President of Student Affairs Patricia Whitely about bringing remaining UM students back on a Caribbean cruise ship delivering supplies to those in affected areas.
 The university was able to contact two students and add them to the passenger list.

 The ship is expected to arrive at Port Everglades Oct.
 3 with both students and one student’s siblings onboard.